 One of the most frequently asked questions we get are about the colors and formats of files.
 Specifically, the file type easiest to work with and what color profile the file should contain.
 Our recommendation is: High Resolution PDF with 1/8th inch bleed on each side in CMYK format.
 However, even when all the correct steps are taken, there is a chance that the colors on the screen will not match the ones being printed.
 This is because of the way that colors are created on a screen and on print.
 It is also why at Kendall Press, we always print out samples for our customers before printing out large batches of product.
-In this article, we will talk about how to decrease the variation between digital and print as much as possible, and the reasons behind the variations.
+In this article, we will talk about how to decrease the variation between digital and printer color profiles as much as possible, and the reasons behind the variations.
 Why do files look different on screen from when they are printed?

 RGB vs. CMYK

 Let’s start with some basics.
 Many people know about the two major color formats: CMYK and RGB.
 RGB simply stands for Red, Green and Blue, while CMYK stands for Cyan, Magenta, Yellow and Black.
 The two methods however, differ in more than just which colors are used as the base, but also how they are used to create new colors.
 Specifically, the RGB color wheel is additive and used widely in electronic displays; it uses light and adds RGB values to create different colors.
 CMYK is subtractive; it creates different colors by removing different CMYK values.
 This becomes easier to understand when you consider that in CMYK, light is being reflected while in RGB, the light is being created.
 If you look at the pictures sampled below, RGB is used in screens to produce colors.
 This color creator is from Microsoft Word.
 When creating the color white, notice how RGB all have full output (255).

 When producing the color black, the screen simply produces 0 colors.